 Round Four Thoughts

-Do you agree that DreamHost is the better option?
-Let us know why or why not in the comments below and, as always, thanks for reading.
+Do you agree that DreamHost should win?
+How much value do you put on web hosting privacy?
+Let us know in the comments below and, as always, thanks for reading.